 Download and listen to selected interviews and segments featured on YorkUniverse.
 All archived audio clips are lower quality .mp3s between 5MB and 15MB in size.
 Send us an e-mail if you would like the high quality versions!
 Also check out astronomy.fm and our Monday night online public viewing here.

 The York University Observatory offers private tours for school groups, youth organizations, clubs, and large groups of interested individuals.
 These can include slide show presentations, tours of our facilities, live demonstrations and hands-on activities, and of course, viewing through the telescopes when conditions permit.
+Further details about tours and how to book them are given here.

 On-Line Public Viewing

 Monday nights, after the sun sets and the stars come out, we bring our online public viewing experience.
 You can see live images from four telescopes/cameras and chat with the staff who will be more than happy to answer your questions.
 Requests for objects to observe will be entertained.
+Find out more here.